STUDY JAPANESE ONLINE WITH NATIVES HERE

 Checklist for Becoming Fluent in Japanese

-Ever heard of the term Checklist?
-This term has become quite popular today to help organize and set goals and objectives, in this article we will help you to assemble your checklist to become fluent in Japanese and also introduce the Yamada Tarou product o Fluent Japanese Checklist!
+Have you heard of the term Checklist?
+This term has become quite popular today to assist in organization and to establish goals and objectives.
+In this article, we will help you create your checklist to become fluent in 日本語 and also present Yamada Tarou's product, the Checklist Japonês Fluente!

-In this article you will see why it is important to make a checklist to study Japanese.
-We recommend paying attention to the video in this article that presents 5 tips for studying Japanese and also presents the Fluent Japanese checklist!
+In this article you will see why it is important to make a checklist for studying japonês.
+We recommend paying attention to the video of this article that presents 5 tips for studying japanese and also presents the checklist japanese fluente!

 What is a Japanese Checklist?